fx-giant/giant-documentations/giant/sql-anaytics-for-dummies.md

 ## How to use the data when using GIANT

-When using GIANT, It is very important to understand the structure of the data when making charts within dashboards.
+When using GIANT, it is very important to understand the structure of the data when making charts within dashboards.
 GIANT already has many built-in functions that helps aggregate data.

-If Giant is unfamiliar, please refer to [giant-for-beginner.md](giant-for-beginner.md)
+If GIANT is unfamiliar, please refer to [giant-for-beginner.md](giant-for-beginner.md)

 If creating charts within GIANT is unfamiliar, please refer to the [visual folder](../visual) for access to guides on how to create different charts.